The Thrill of It All (film)

 The Thrill of It All is a 1963 American romantic comedy film directed by Norman Jewison and starring Doris Day and James Garner, with a supporting cast featuring Carl Reiner, Arlene Francis, Reginald Owen and ZaSu Pitts.
-The screenplay was written by Carl Reiner from a story by Larry Gelbart.
+The screenplay was written by Carl Reiner from a story by Larry Gelbart and Carl Reiner.

 Reiner had originally conceived the project for Judy Holliday, who developed cancer and had to bow out of the project, according to Reiner's reminiscence during his videotaped "Archive of American Television" interview.